ShadowyBandit/.geometry-converter/README.md

 # BigWorld Model 2.0 Converter(.geometry)
-This is a Blender addon designed to be able to import and export .geometry+.visual files, designed for mod authors.
+This is a Blender addon designed to be able to import and export World of Warships' .geometry+.visual files, designed for mod authors.

 ## License
 This project has the MIT license: